AdaCore/git-hooks/README.md

   This requirement can be by-passed by using the word `no-tn-check` in the revision history, in lieu of the Ticket Number.

+* **`hooks.update-hook`**:

+  If defined, this is the name of a script to be called during the validation phase of a reference update.
+The purpose of this script is to provide support for customized validation rules.

+  The script is called once for each reference to be updated, and takes three parameters:
+  - The name of the reference being updated;
+  - the old object name stored in the reference;
+  - and the new object name to be stored in the reference.

+  The script should return 0 if the update is accepted, or nonzero if the update is rejected.

+  The script's output is always redirected to the user (stdout and stderr, both).
+While this can obviously be used to relay error messages when an update is rejected, some scripts may find it useful in cases where the update is accepted as well.

+  :warning: The current working directory (cwd) when this script gets called is undefined, so it is recommended to provide a full path to that script.

 Configuration Options for Debugging
 -----------------------------------